MechanicalRock/mechanicalrock.github.io/_posts/2018-03-01-inception-pipelines-pt1.markdown

 ![inception pipeline]({{ site.url }}/img/inception-pipelines/inception-pipeline-cover.png)

 At a high-level, the Inception Pipeline works by executing a CloudFormation template which then creates a CodeCommit repository, a CodePipeline pipeline and a few other supporting resources.
 The first non-source action in the pipeline is a [CloudFormation Deployment Action](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/continuous-delivery-codepipeline.html).

-This blog post won't dive deeply into the CloudFormation template (I'll leave that as an exercise for you dear reader).
-Instead I'll just discuss the really juicy bits.
+This blog post won't dive deeply into the CloudFormation template (I'll leave that as an exercise for you dear reader), instead I'll just discuss the really juicy bits.

 The secret-sauce to the Inception Pipeline is the using the same CloudFormation stackname in the CLI/console invocation and the CodePipeline Action (CloudFormation parameter ```StageAdministerPipelineStackName```).
 Once the initial CloudFormation stack has been created, the CodePipeline action below maintains the pipeline.